-^{} Not Meaningful
+Not Meaningful

-Our cost of revenue increased by \$2,628,856 for the three months ended March 31, 2018 compared to 2017.
-This increase resulted primarily from non-cash film library amortization of \$1,454,140 and \$878,521 of distribution costs attributable to Screen Media.
-As a result of the above, gross profit margin for three months ended March 31, 2018 decreased to 46% from 67% in same period in 2017, although if non-cash amortization of film library costs are excluded, the gross profit margin would have been 71% for the three months ended March 31, 2018.
+Our cost of revenue increased by \$1,467,699 for the three months ended June 30, 2018 compared to 2017.
+This increase resulted primarily from distribution costs of \$539,923 and non-cash film library amortization of \$1,168,393 attributable to Screen Media.
+As a result of the above, gross profit margin for three months ended June 30, 2018 decreased to 39% from 60% in same period in 2017, although if non-cash deductions are excluded, the gross profit margin would have been 79%.

 Cost of revenue consists primarily of amortization of programming costs for our television and short-form videos and non-cash amortization of our film library.
-The amortization is recognized in the proportion that the current period's revenue bears to management's estimate of ultimate revenue expected to be recognized from each production and film and to the extent that episodes were recognized as revenue by us.
-It also represents direct expenses to distribute film and video on our owned and operated Popcornflix and other VOD platforms.
+The amortization is recognized in the proportion that the current period's revenue bears to management's estimate of ultimate revenue expected to be recognized from each production or film.
+It also includes direct expenses to distribute film and video on our owned and operated Popcornflix and other VOD platforms.